robto09/CocktailCraft/README.md

 # CocktailCraft App

 ## Overview
-This is a Kotlin Multiplatform project for a Cocktail Crafting app, designed to run on both Android and iOS platforms.
+This is a Kotlin Multiplatform project for a Cocktail Crafting app, designed to run both Android platform.
 It uses Ktor for networking, Koin for dependency injection, and supports serialization and coroutines.

 ## Prerequisites
 - **Java Development Kit (JDK)**: Version 17 or higher